zpqu/KS_WGS_scripts/README.md

 # Scripts for the de novo genome asembly of Sophora Flavescens

 ## Introduction
-This archive includes scripts used to de novo genome assembly of Sophora Flavescens.
+This archive includes scripts used to do de novo genome assembly of Sophora Flavescens (苦参, Ku-shen).
 The sequencing data used to do genome assembly including following datasets:

 - Nanopore WGS sequencing: ~100x
-- Illulimna WGS sequencing: ~100x
+- Illumina WGS sequencing: ~100x
 - HiC WGS sequencing: ~100x
 - Transcriptome sequencing: from leaf, stem and root